DigitalTypewriter/HTGAA_26Spring_DT/content/homework/week-09-hw-cell-free-systems/_index.md

   - What societal challenge or market need will this address?
   - How do you envision addressing the limitation of cell-free reactions (e.g., activation with water, stability, one-time use)?

+**One‑sentence pitch**<br>
+**A portable, freeze‑dried cell‑free test strip that detects copper ions in water and produces a visible color change, serving as a low‑cost sampling kit to guide copper remediation efforts.**

+**How the idea works (3–4 sentences)** <br>
+**Cell‑free transcription/translation reactions are freeze‑dried onto a paper strip or small plastic cartridge, along with a copper‑responsive genetic circuit.
+When a water sample is applied, the system rehydrates and, if Cu²⁺ is present above a threshold, a copper‑sensing regulator activates expression of a visible reporter such as a chromoprotein or fluorescent protein.
+The intensity or presence of the color change reflects the copper concentration range, allowing semi‑quantitative readout by eye or with a simple phone app.
+These test strips can be used in the field to map contamination and decide where to deploy your copper‑sequestering system.**

+**Societal challenge or market need**<br>
+**This addresses the need for accessible, low‑cost, on‑site water quality testing, especially in communities with aging infrastructure, industrial runoff, or limited access to centralized lab facilities.
+It enables non‑experts—residents, schools, local agencies—to quickly assess whether copper levels may be problematic and to prioritize remediation or further laboratory testing.**

+**Addressing limitations of cell‑free reactions** <br>
+**The cell‑free reactions are freeze‑dried with stabilizers (e.g., trehalose, sugars, polymers) to maintain activity during storage and transport at room temperature.
+Activation is intentionally one‑time and water‑triggered: the user adds a small volume of water, the reaction runs for a defined time window, and then naturally stops as energy substrates are consumed.
+Because they are single‑use, the strips are designed to be cheap and disposable, and can be packaged in sealed pouches to extend shelf life.
+For more advanced versions, you could calibrate the response time or color intensity to approximate copper concentration ranges relevant to health guidelines.**

 Homework question from Ally Huang
 Freeze-dried cell-free reactions have great potential in space, where resources are constrained.
 As described in my talk, the Genes in Space competition challenges students to consider how biotechnology, including cell-free reactions, can be used to solve biological problems encountered in space.
 While the competition is limited to only high school students, your assignment will be to develop your own mock Genes in Space proposal to practice thinking about biotech applications in space!